 It is the common assumption of many residents that paying the FDAT (Fire District Assistance Tax) pays for your fire protection; however, it does not.
 The FDAT helps ensure that you will receive rescue services anywhere in the State of Arizona on any highway, street or roadway.
 FDAT is shared by all fire districts in Arizona to assist with the response to emergencies in areas outside of established fire district boundaries.
 The financial support is for rescue services only.
 In fact, every homeowner in the state pays the FDAT, to include city residents.

 The most likely answer to this question is that our personnel were unable to obtain accurate insurance information during the emergency call.
 The second most likely reason is that we had old insurance information on the call (if you have been previously transported).
 If all of your insurance information is correct and you received a bill, it is because we have not heard back from your insurance company and you received a bill for follow up purposes.
+Please give us a call so we can update your information.

 Fire taxes pay for fire protection services only.
 All Emergency Medical Calls that result in a patient being transported by ambulance are billable to the patient or the patient’s insurance company.
 The rates are set by the Arizona Department of Health Services.